Alexandra Gripenberg

-Alexandra Gripenberg, also known as Alexandra van Grippenberg, (1857 – 24 December 1913) was a Finnish social activist, author, editor, newspaper publisher, and elected politician, and was a leading voice within the movement for women's rights in Finland at the turn of the 20th century.
+Alexandra Gripenberg (30 August 1857 in Kurkijoki, Viipuri Province – 24 December 1913 in Helsinki) was a Finnish social activist, author, editor, newspaper publisher, and elected politician, and was a leading voice within the movement for women's rights in Finland at the turn of the 20th century.
+She served as president of the Suomen Naisyhdistys (Finnish Women's Association) and was one of the nineteen women elected to the Parliament of Finland in 1907, among the first women ever to serve in a national parliament in Europe.
 She was also known as a Fennoman.